run-and-route-hub/run-and-route-hub.github.io/index.md

 ### Milestone 3
 [Milestone 3](https://github.com/orgs/run-and-route-hub/projects/6/views/1) contains the plans and issues worked on during the third section of our project.

+## Feedback
+Review #1:

+- liked the overall visual design of webpages
+- found issues regarding sign-in and sign-up pages
+- stated that route names were confusing

 ## Team